shaurya-148/MPU6050-shaurya/content/assignments/spinning-and-blinking/_index.md

 You may have *heard* of Rust, or even tried it!
 Rust as an embedded systems language is a brand new field on the bleeding edge of industry.
 As such, there are less resources, it is incomplete, and it is ever changing.
-If you want a challenge, to get a *much* better understanding of how microcontrollers actually work, and a taste of the future, we recommend this option.
+If you want a challenge, to get a *much* better understanding of how microcontrollers actually work, and a taste of the future, we recommend this option. -->

+In these next assignments you will learn to create a **G**raphical **U**ser **I**nterface (GUI) to interact with a microcontroller.

+We will be leaving CircuitPython in the pursuit of better understanding how good  firmware is written.

+For this next assignment, you will be working with Arduino.
+You may already be familiar with Arduino, as it is a very popular educational platform for introducing students to embedded systems.

+{{< cards >}}
+  {{< card link="arduino" title="Arduino" image="images/arduino.png" >}}
+{{< /cards >}}